 Any breathing gas you need can be catered for.
 Nitrox for the shallower cruisers, and helium for the deeper battleships.
 Rebreather divers can also be catered for, and twin sets and stages are all available for hire if you need them.

-Before each dive, either Rich or Bob will give a very comprehensive briefing, with precise instructions on how to find the significant features of the wrecks.
+Before each dive, you’ll get a very comprehensive briefing, with precise instructions on how to find the significant features of the wrecks.
 Ignore these guidelines at your peril!
 If you want to do some of your own research, then take a look at the Scapa Flow Historic Wrecks website.
 This has some superb imagery of the wrecks, and will prepare you for what you’re about to experience!

 After the days diving, there will be a short talk about the history of the Scapa Battleships.
 We’ll talk about the events leading up to WW1, the battle of Jutland, the ultimate interning of the ships in Scapa and the final dramatic scuttling of these ships.
 This really brings the wrecks to life when you dive them, as you start to appreciate that they’re a lot more than rusty pieces of metal!

 - Accurate and useful dive briefings

 - Daily presentations about the events leading up to WW1, the battle of Jutland, and the ultimate scuttling of the German high seas fleet